+- 1. Cover Page on agency Letterhead signed by Executive Director/CEO

-- 1. Completed Application
+- 2. Completed Application

-- 2. Match and Leveraging Letters/MOUs
+- 3. Match and Leveraging Letters/MOUs

-- 3. Articles of Incorporation and Bylaws
+- 4. Articles of Incorporation and Bylaws

-- 4. Federal Tax Exemption Determination Letters
+- 5. Federal Tax Exemption Determination Letters

-- 5. List of Board of Directors
+- 6. List of Board of Directors

-- 6. Project Organizational Chart
+- 7. Project Organizational Chart

-- 7. Housing First Certification
+- 8. Housing First Certification

-- 8. Fair Housing Policy Certification - 9.
-Proof of Ownership or Lease (if housing will be provided at site-based location) - 10.
-Single or Independent Audits (most recent 2 years) - 11.
-Proof of updated SAM registration
+- 9. Fair Housing Policy Certification

+- 10. Proof of Ownership or Lease (if housing will be provided at site-based location)

+- 11. Single or Independent Audits (most recent 2 years)

+- 12. Proof of updated SAM registration that includes your unique ID

-All submissions will undergo a threshold reviewed for completion and accuracy prior to being scored by the CoC's Committee.
+All submissions will undergo a threshold reviewed for completion and accuracy prior to being scored by an Independent Review Team.
+Both Renewal and New Project Score Cards are included in this document.
 Projects that submit incomplete applications or do not submit their application by the stated deadline in the competition timeline document may not be considered for funding.
-Please review the FY 2021 CoC NOFO Local Competition Guidelines for additional information about submission and threshold requirements please go to www.hud.gov.
+Please review the FY 2023 CoC NOFO Local Competition Guidelines for additional information about submission and threshold requirements please go to www.hud.gov.